Introduction

 Percentage of Males and Females who received bonus pay

-The hourly rate gap is somewhat distorted by the highest 1%, who are males.
+The mean hourly rate gap has reduced by 6% year on year.
+Previously the highest 1% were all males, whereas this year the highest 1% are split 60% male and 40% female.
 The roles of the highest earners are of specialist expertise.
-If you do not include these in the calculation, the median gap is only 1%.
+If you do not include these in the calculation, the gap is 7%.

-Bonus forms an important element of total pay for our fee earner colleagues working in conveyancing and remortgage.
+Bonus continues to form an important element of total pay for our fee earning colleagues working in conveyancing and remortgage.
 There is no significant difference in the ability to earn a bonus when comparing males and females in equivalent job roles.
-However, there are a higher proportion of males in senior leadership roles (non fee earning roles) which typically have a bonus opportunity.
+However, there are a higher proportion of males in senior leadership roles (non- fee earning roles) which typically have a higher bonus opportunity.

-The overall gender split of full-pay relevant colleagues (not reportable) is 67.5% female and 32.5% male.
+The overall gender split of full-pay relevant colleagues (not-reportable) is 67.8% female and 32.2% male.

-Whilst there are more females in our overall headcount than males, this is not represented in our senior management population, where our higher earners reside.
+Whilst there are more females in our overall headcount than males, this is not represented in our senior management population where our higher earners sit.

-To address our gender pay gap, we are implementing several initiatives, including:
+To continue to address our gender pay gap, we continue to focus on several initiatives including:

-• Talent Development & Progression: Ensuring equal opportunities for promotion and career development for all employees.
+- Talent Development and Progression: Ensuring equal opportunities for promotion and career development for all colleagues.

-• Flexible Working & Family Support: Enabling flexible working options and supporting employees with caring responsibilities.
+- Flexible working & Family Support: Enabling flexible working options, including remote working and supporting colleagues with caring responsibilities

 Our Commitment